-All of the stamps offered by auction houses, E-Bay of Delcampe so far have been forgeries.
-This means that even the auction houses have no clue as to how genuine stamp actually looks like.
+All of the stamps offered by auction houses, E-Bay or Delcampe so far have been forgeries.
+This means that even the auction houses have no clue as to how genuine stamps actually look like.
 Here is a common forgery that was printed on tanned paper.
 Note, that all of the writing is less clear, especially the name of the stamp designer at the bottom right of the stamp, which is barely legible on the forgery.

 The forgery becomes immediately clear if one looks at the rider on the stamp.
 The rider itself and the mane of the horse is barely visible in the forgery below: